Is the Economy derailing your Agile Transformations?

 It’s how to rebuild safety when everything feels unsafe—and how to remind people that the best way to survive is often to help the whole ship sail to calmer waters.

-The tactic that has worked for me was to take a bit away from the ‘self-organizing’ nature of Agile and enforce a stronger process layer that has ‘gates’ on Agile ceremonies.
+The tactic that has worked for me at the team level was to take a bit away from the ‘self-organizing’ nature of Agile and enforce a stronger process layer that has ‘gates’ on Agile ceremonies.
 I try to appeal to the folks who want to follow the rules in front of them while supporting the Agile tenants that have proven to have better outcomes.

 Do you have similar experiences in the workplace?